We are still working to obtain content for your car,

 When changing the tailight bulb on your Civic, be careful not to touch the glass part of the new bulb as this will cause the tailight bulb to burn out quicker.

-Low coolant levels is all to common - top yours up today1995 Honda Civic EX 1.6L 4 Cyl.
+See how to seal up minor power steering fluid leaks1995 Honda Civic EX 1.6L 4 Cyl.
 Coupe (2 Door)